 Paint is applied to many different surfaces and substrates including wood, masonry, canvas, paper and metal.
 Pictorial and portraiture is a common for of creative expression with painting to convey activity, features, emotion and décor.

 Photography is similar to painting in some ways in that it captures imagery on celluloid film or as a digital electronic file.
 Many different forms of photography exist including artistic, journalistic or commercial.
+Even industrial photography especially the genre tracing our industrial heritage depicting factories through the ages with old lifting equipment inspection, mines, railways, canals and mills.

 Expression can capture real life events, staged compositions and geographical panoramic views in still life format.